 Striking a balance between my research and other activities was particularly challenging during my second year.
 Perhaps, this was because of various lockdowns and pandemic restrictions; it felt like work crept up most of my free time.
 Now, I’m making a conscious effort to take enough time for myself and detach from my research.
 Finding off-work activities that have a consistent time and place have helped me in this process.
 I know that I’ll be doing something different each week, helping me have a consistent routine.

-Also, finding my preferred work style has helped established a balanced routine.
+Also, finding my preferred work style has helped me establish a balanced routine.
 For example, I’ve always been a morning person; I feel like I can easily focus and get the work that requires concentration out of the way.
 Also, in the afternoon I get distracted more easily, hence I do activities like answering communications and reading papers.
 In the evening, I seldomly get anything done, so I reserve those for myself.
 For instance, to cook a nice meal for dinner or play some videogames.
 Find the routine that works for you and adjusts to your circumstances.

 To sum up, I learned this past year that: